-Guarantee pension (old and new systems): If born in 1938 or later, 84,561 kronor for a single pensioner (75,430 kronor for a married pensioner) with at least 40 years of residence and without an earnings-related pension.
-If born in 1937 or earlier, 86,602 kronor for a single pensioner (77,153 kronor for a married pensioner).
+Guarantee pension (old and new systems): If born in 1938 or later, 84,561 kronor is paid for a single pensioner (75,430 kronor for a married pensioner) with at least 40 years of residence and without an earnings-related pension.
+If born in 1937 or earlier, 86,602 kronor is paid for a single pensioner (77,153 kronor for a married pensioner).

-Benefit adjustment: Benefits are adjusted annually in relation to changes in the consumer price index.
+Benefit adjustment: Benefits are adjusted annually according to changes in the consumer price index.